ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/querying/how-to-work-with-suggestion-query.dotnet.markdown

-# Client API : Querying : How to work with Suggestion query?
+# Commands : Querying : How to work with Suggestion query?

 To take advantage of a suggestion feature use **Suggest** method from commands.